KARTHICKT24/VIGENERE-CIPHER/README.md

 ## IMPLEMETATION OF VIGENERE CIPHER

+## NAME : KARTHICK KISHORE T
+## REG NO : 212223220042
+## DATE 27-03-2025

 ## AIM:

-To implement the Vigenere Cipher substitution technique using C program.
+To implement the Vigenere Cipher substitution technique using Python program.

 ## DESCRIPTION: